HOW TO REGISTER TO VOTE

 Presidential Primary Elections: are held early in the year of the Presidential election, at a date to be determined by the New Hampshire Secretary of State.

 Presidential Elections: are held every four years, on the Tuesday after the first Monday of November.

-SAMPLE BALLOT: for the Upcoming Election
+SAMPLE BALLOT: Available prior to Election